freqn/Star-Catcher/README.md

 ## Usage

-1) Obtain a Slack API token for your existing account.
+1) Obtain a Slack API token for an existing account.
 This small iteration utilizes the legacy token format.
 The generator is found [here](https://api.slack.com/custom-integrations/legacy-tokens).
 2) Create a local environment variable with your token:
     ```
     export SLACK_AUTH_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxx